Jeffrey Hudson: Hudson at the Queen's court

-Hudson rode a horse with the queen and her household.
-Sidesaddles were provided for ten ladies and three laundry maids, while the "dwarffe" was provided with an elaborate livery saddle of velvet with laces and silver and silk fringes.
+Hubert Le Sueur made armour for Hudson.
 The court tailor, Gilbert Morrett, made clothes for Hudson.
 He had "an ash colour barracan suit with sleeves", "a black mourning suit of Flanders say", and scarlet hose to wear under his armour.
 The Queen's tailor, George Gillin, made clothes for the female dwarf Sarah, or "little Sara", including an Italian gown of scarlet baize.
 Hudson and Sarah were dressed in the same fabrics as Henrietta Maria's children.
-Daniel Mytens was commissioned to paint his portrait, "a picture at large of Jeffry the dwarf in a wood or wilderness", for £40 in 1627.
+For the Shrove-tide masque in 1630, Chloridia, Hudson was "richly apparelled, as a prince of Hell, attended by six infernal spirits".

 In 1630, Hudson was included in a mission to France at about ten years of age.
 Although the principal purpose of the mission was to return with a midwife for the Queen's first pregnancy, Hudson was likely sent for the appreciation of the French court.
-On the return journey across the English Channel, their ship was captured by Dunkirk pirates, who plundered the ship but eventually released them to return to England.
+On the return journey across the English Channel, their ship was captured by Dunkirk pirates, who plundered the ship.
+Hudson, the musician and choreographer Jacques Cordier dit Bochan, and the royal midwife Madame Peronne were taken prisoner.
+They were eventually released and returned to England.
 Hudson's second trip across the channel occurred in 1637, at age 18, when a group of courtiers travelled to the Netherlands to observe the siege of Breda, as the Dutch were attempting to expel the Spanish army.

-The coming of the Civil War and the dissolution of the court
+Coming of the Civil War and the dissolution of the court

 By 1640, the relationship between King Charles and the Parliament had deteriorated to plots and attempted arrests.
 Armed conflict broke out between the Royalists and the Parliamentarians in 1642.
 As Charles led the Royalist army, the Queen took a small number of her retinue, including Hudson, to the Netherlands to raise money and support for him.
 By selling articles from her palace, she raised enough to buy some supplies for the Royalist army but was unsuccessful in obtaining official support from the Protestant Dutch government.
 She returned to England with her courtiers, and they found themselves in the middle of a civil war.

 They were able to join Royalist forces at Oxford.
-The Queen appointed Hudson a "Captain of Horse."
+The Queen appointed Hudson a "Captain of Horse".
 It is not known whether he commanded troops or saw combat in one of Prince Rupert's cavalry raids.
 Still, he considered the appointment an honour rather than a joke and continued to style himself as "Captain Jeffery Hudson" later in life.

 As it became apparent that the war was broadening rather than concluding, the Queen fled to France in 1643 with a small group of courtiers and household staff, again including Hudson.
 Although they were warmly received in France and provided with space in the Louvre Palace, the Queen was ailing after a difficult delivery, and she soon moved her court in exile to the spa at Nevers.